Dutch parliament chair calls on Twitter to prevent threatening messages on platform

+Adds quotes from letter Bergkamp sent to Twitter in paragraphs 2-3, background on Twitter, Dutch debate in paragraphs 4-8

-AMSTERDAM, May 31 (Reuters) - The chairwoman of parliament on Wednesday called on Twitter to act to stop threats being broadcast on its platform against Dutch lawmakers, news agency ANP reported.
+AMSTERDAM, May 31 (Reuters) - The chairwoman of the Dutch parliament on Wednesday called on Twitter to act to stop threats being broadcast on the social media platform against the country's lawmakers.

+Vera Bergkamp made public a letter she sent to the U.S. company's Global Affairs department expressing "deep concern" for recent tweets targeting members of parliament that contained death threats "and calls for violence and even murder".

-The agency quoted Vera Bergkamp as calling on the U.S. company to take "direct action" and "serious steps".
-The leader of the Netherlands anti-Islam Freedom Party, Geert Wilders, has been the frequent target of death threats on Twitter for many years.
+The leader of the Netherlands' anti-Islam Freedom Party, Geert Wilders, has been the frequent target of death threats on Twitter for more than a decade.

+Billionaire Elon Musk bought Twitter in October 2022 and quickly cut staff, including some responsible for content moderation in favor of more automated systems.

+Musk, a self-proclaimed "free speech absolutist," has said he bought Twitter to prevent the platform from becoming an echo chamber for hate and division.

 (Reporting by Toby Sterling; Editing by Toby Chopra)